 I don't always enjoy decorating for Christmas.

 I know, I know.
 It’s supposed to be “the most wonderful time of the year,” but all the “stuff” makes me feel really kinda anxious and cooped up.

 Usually I just overlook it knowing that the extra stuff filling the surfaces of my home is temporary.
 But this year when I was getting the Christmas decorations down from the attic, I decided to try something different.

 I know I can't be the only one that feels this way, so I thought I'd share a few tips that are making this a much more clutter free Christmas this year.

 Tip #1: Don't put out all your Christmas decor

 I know it's tempting cause Christmas decor has a tendency to be sentimental.
 But that doesn't mean that everything has to make it to display status every year.

-This year I probably put out only about 1/4 of the decor we have.
+This year I probably put out only about a quarter of the decor we have.
 In years past I put almost everything out, added a new thing or two, and decorated most of the shelves with at least a few Christmas touches.

 Not this year.

 I started in our front room on my new built-ins and decided that I would pick one shelf to be very Christmasy and only put a few accents on the rest of the shelves.

 I filled the top shelf with my DIY Modern Christmas Trees - they're cardboard - and filled the bottom with colorful ornaments.

-Then I sprinkled the colorful ornaments around the rest of the shelves and included a a few bottle brush trees a few shelves down.
+Then I sprinkled the colorful ornaments around the rest of the shelves and included some bottle brush trees a few shelves down.

 I did the same thing on the other side.